Corsair Adds High-End Tenkeyless to Its Budget Keyboard Line

 The K63 also doesn't have the programmable "G Keys" that can be found on other Corsair keyboards, but that doesn't mean it isn't highly customizable.
 Whether you're remapping a single key, setting key timer cooldowns, or programming important macros, CUE allows for full keyboard customization.
 With both work and gaming, we found that on the majority, this functionality was on par with Corsair's more expensive offerings.

-With no pre-packaged wrist rest, the Corsair K63 stock is a sometimes uncomfortable keyboard, especially if you've been using a more ergonomic keyboard -- for example, the Corsair K95 RGB Platinum, which comes with a wrist rest.
+With no pre-packaged wrist rest, the Corsair K63 stock is a sometimes uncomfortable keyboard, especially if you've been using a more ergonomic keyboard.
 However, you can purchase a wrist rest separately.
 And after about 12 hours of gaming with the K63, we recommend it.

 Verdict: The Corsair K63 Tenkeyless Keyboard Does Everything Its Advertised To Do